 Sound Engineers & Audio Engineers

-If you want to know more about sound engineers and their role, you can see my article here.
+If you want to know more about sound engineers and their roles, you can see my article here.

 Music Producers don’t just produce music from various sources, they are responsible for making all of the decisions about the sound of a song or an album.
 This includes deciding on the appropriate studios, operating the technical equipment or advising on engineers, choosing instrumentalists, vocalists, and sound engineers for a project within the budget they have.
 A music producer can often be found in a recording studio working alongside the musicians and the sound engineers to get a perfect result for their project.
 This can be a demanding job that includes networking contacts in the industry to get the best for the projects they are working on.